Don Pardo: Television

 In December 1976, Pardo participated in a musical performance by Frank Zappa, reciting a verse of the song "I'm the Slime".
 Pardo reprised this role on the live-recorded version of the song for the Zappa in New York album (it was not featured on the first release in 1978, but it appears on the 1993 CD re-release).
 He also provided narration for the songs "The Illinois Enema Bandit" and "Punky's Whips".
 A business dispute between Zappa and his record company of the time led to "Punky's Whips" being removed from the 1978 album, but the song was reinstated on the 1993 CD.

-Pardo also participated in the "Weird Al" Yankovic song "I Lost on Jeopardy", from his second album, "Weird Al" Yankovic in 3-D, a parody of "Jeopardy" by The Greg Kihn Band, and its refrain "Our love's in jeopardy."
+Pardo appeared in the "Weird Al" Yankovic song "I Lost on Jeopardy", from his second album, "Weird Al" Yankovic in 3-D, a parody of "Jeopardy" by The Greg Kihn Band, and its refrain "Our love's in jeopardy."
 The song became the fourth music video released by Yankovic, and featured a number of cameo appearances including Kihn, original Jeopardy! host Art Fleming, Yankovic's mentor Dr. Demento, Pardo, and Yankovic's parents.

-In 1989, he participated in the recording "I Beg Your Pardon" by Canadian synthpop band Kon Kan, which was an international hit single.

 In 2009, he appeared in an episode of 30 Rock ("Cutbacks") as Sid, TGS's announcer.

 Last years

 Pardo nominally retired from NBC in 2004.
 However, he continued to announce for Saturday Night Live at the behest of executive producer Lorne Michaels, initially under the assumption that a permanent replacement would be found quickly.
-In 2006, he began prerecording his announcements from a studio in his Arizona home.
+After relocating to Tucson, Arizona in 2005, he began pre-recording his announcements from his home studio one year later.
 That arrangement lasted only a few episodes before producers insisted that they needed him in Studio 8H, and he resumed weekly flights to New York.
 On Saturday, February 23, 2008, Pardo appeared at the closing of Saturday Night Live to blow out the candles on his 90th birthday cake.
 During this period, Pardo missed about five episodes due to illness; cast member Darrell Hammond (who would succeed Pardo after his death) filled in for him but was uncredited.

 Upon his induction into the Rhode Island Radio Hall of Fame on May 14, 2009, Pardo suggested that the May 16, 2009, episode of Saturday Night Live would be his last.
 However, he subsequently returned for the show's 35th season.
 Starting with the 36th season, Pardo once again began pre-recording his parts from his home in Arizona instead of performing live in New York City.

 In 2010, Pardo was inducted into the Television Hall of Fame.

-Pardo died in his sleep on August 18, 2014, in Tucson, Arizona, at the age of 96.
+Pardo died in his sleep in his Tucson home on August 18, 2014 at the age of 96.

-Personal life

-Pardo married Catherine Lyons in 1938; the marriage lasted until her death in 1995.
-The couple had five children: daughters Donna, Karen, and Paula; and sons David and Michael.